Form a S-Corp in North Dakota

 2

-Designate a registered agent with a North Dakota address to receive legal documents and official correspondence on behalf of the corporation.
+Designate a registered agent with a physical street address in North Dakota who is authorized to receive legal and official documents on behalf of the corporation.
+The registered agent can be an individual resident or a registered agent service authorized to do business in the state.

 3